 Not a smart purchase just for the sake of simplicity.

 Additionally, the headphone looks the oddest on the crowd despite feeling fancy.
 And yeah, while riding the bike; I felt like the constant blow of air just disturbed the AirPods.
 Strangely, there were frequent lags and the music started playing and pausing on their own.
-However, the problem was fixed after iOS 11 update.
+However, the problem was fixed after the iOS 11 update.

-Despite these drawbacks, the AirPods made my [music] life a bit uncomplicated, all thanks to the new W1 chip and the charging case, though the newly introduced wireless charging feature was not a game changer for me.
+Despite these drawbacks, the AirPods made my [music] life a bit uncomplicated, all thanks to the new W1 chip and the charging case, though the newly introduced wireless charging feature was not a game-changer for me.

 Should you buy it?

 After all bells and whistles, it boils down to one question; should you buy one for yourself?
 The answer is simple, NO!
-Apple’s AirPods is revolutionary on its own(thanks to the W1 chip) but the sound quality and the looks really don’t justify its huge price tag.
+Apple’s AirPods is revolutionary on its own(thanks to the W1 chip) but the sound quality and the looks don’t justify its huge price tag.
 Priced at Rs.
 25,000 in Nepal, I think it’s worth buying a less or similarly priced earphones with better sound quality and looks — not a smart purchase just for the sake of simplicity.
-But if you are a huge Apple fanboy and wants to try the latest and greatest from Apple, then you are at the wrong place.
+But if you are a huge Apple fanboy and want to try the latest and greatest from Apple, then you are at the wrong place.
 Just buy it; it’s not that great nor that bad.